dhh1128/cfa/cfa-paper.md

 CFAs operate at a level of abstraction above file systems and storage hierarchies.
 They do not replace folders, repositories, or databases.
 Instead, they provide a way to express relationships that cut across these structures.

 In contemporary workflows, digital artifacts are routinely copied, synchronized, renamed, and redistributed across administrative and technical boundaries.
 In such settings, organizational meaning derived solely from physical or logical containment is fragile.
-Because CFAs are not tied to physical location, they remain meaningful when files are moved or replicated across systems.
+Because CFAs are not tied to physical location, they remain meaningful when files move or are replicated across systems.

 This location-independence is a design objective rather than a claim of superiority.
 CFAs coexist with containment-based organization and rely on it where appropriate.

 ### 3.2 Associations as first-class relationships

 A CFA is a relationship, not a container.
 Conceptually, CFAs form edges in a graph whose nodes are files.
-Treating relationships as *first-class* in this sense means that they are explicitly representable and inspectable, rather than being inferred indirectly from structure.
+Treating relationships as *first-class* in this sense means that they are explicitly representable and inspectable, rather than inferred indirectly from structure.

 Binding a CFA is a statement that a relationship is asserted to exist, independent of whether that assertion is accepted, validated, or contested.
 It is not a claim about ownership, authorship, correctness, or legitimacy.
 CFAs intentionally avoid embedding such judgments.

 CFAs are lightweight by design.
-They aim to capture common, durable relationships rather than exhaustively modeling provenance, workflow, or semantic meaning.
+They aim to capture common, durable relationships rather than exhaustively model provenance, workflow, or semantic meaning.
 This boundary is intentional and distinguishes CFAs from provenance systems that seek comprehensive causal and temporal representation [6,7].
 More expressive systems may be layered on top of CFAs, but CFAs are not a substitute for them.

 ### 3.3 Directed and common associations